jogleasonjr/dainty-vs/roadmap.md

 - Make it possible to run an `npm` script to build the theme for making it available through the VS Marketplace
 - Add integration tests especially for downloading the ZIP files
 - Add unit tests especially for the colors module
+- Consider using something like ImageMagick to improve the screenshot workflow
 - Consider rewriting pages in React to enable more interactive features (wait until hooks are out of alpha)
 - Consider extracting color scale code into an `npm` package
 - Consider turning Dainty.css into its own project